Composites#

 Maps problems to a structured sampler.

-Automatically minor-embeds a problem into a structured sampler such as a D-Wave quantum computer.
+Automatically minor embeds a problem into a structured sampler such as a D-Wave quantum computer.
 A new minor-embedding is calculated each time one of its sampling methods is called.

 Parameters:

-• find_embedding (function, optional) – A function find_embedding(S, T, **kwargs) where S and T are edgelists.
+• find_embedding (function, optional) – A function find_embedding(S, T, **kwargs) where S and T are edge lists.
 The function can accept additional keyword arguments.
 Defaults to minorminer.find_embedding().

 • embedding_parameters (dict, optional) – If provided, parameters are passed to the embedding method as keyword arguments.
+Overridden by any parameters passed to the sampling method.

 • scale_aware (bool, optional, default=False) – Pass chain interactions to child samplers that accept an ignored_interactions parameter.